Tom-De-Jong/cosmic-web/README.md

 # note! (file and edit buttons are not made to work nor window z indexing)

 # cosmic-web
 Cosmic-web is a webos based on the desktop enviroment [Coscmic](https://system76.com/cosmic) Created by [System 76](https://system76.com/).
-I got the idea to make this because i saw two sidequests.
-The space themed project and webos.
-So i decided to combine them and make this.
-Fun fact: I have never used popos nor cosmic so i had to get a virtual machine for some references which i couldn't find on the internet.

 ## tech stack
 This project is made using